 Eternal has two meanings: it may be out of time or it may be everlasting in time.
 The Holy tradition has been pretty unanimous that eternal life for humans means everlasting life after this life, while eternity out of time is reserved for God.
 In such a life, we would be happy and blessed, as St. Thomas Aquinas mentions.
 The Book of Revelation paints a picture of what it means.
 Here is the worship of God through dances and hymns, serving as ways of knowing an infinitely big number of aspects of God: “Death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away” (Revelation 21:4).
-Simulation Creationism could favor eternity as everlasting in time, as human souls travel from simulation to simulation in apparently broad timeframes; and they develop Christ-like character within the special laws of a simulation.
+Simulation Creationism could favor eternity as everlasting in time, as human souls travel from one simulated world to another in apparently broad timeframes; and they develop Christ-like character within the special laws of The Simulation.

 The new body shall not be limited like our physical body is now.
 However, it is still physical, made of a new kind of matter that doesn’t decay as on Earth.
-If it is physical, it likely inhabits a Ziso’s simulation.
-When we die, our imperfect body will transform into a glorious body, just like Jesus’: “Who will transform our lowly body to be like his glorious body, by the power that enables him even to subject all things to himself” (Philipians 3:21).
+If it is physical, it must inhabit The Simulation.
+When we die, our imperfect body will transform into a glorious body, just like Jesus’: “Who will transform our lowly body to be like his glorious body, by the power that enables him even to subject all things to himself” (Philippians 3:21).
 Such a body will be able to command the matter, just like Jesus is an archetype of our future body.
 Jesus was able to command the weather, perform miracles, and change matter.
-This will be possible for our heavenly body in the next simulation as per Simulation Creationism.
+This will be possible for our heavenly body in the next simulated world as per Simulation Creationism.

 It is a process of learning, upgrading our souls and making it God-like, in the manner of the Christian Orthodox tradition that explains the eternal yearning of the soul toward God.
 We will never reach this goal, but we will play, learn, and make; and there will always be new things to do to perfect ourselves.
 It is a metacosmic change, or metamorphosis, where a kind of merging with the divine takes place, but where our individuality stays intact.
 Meister Eckhart, the German theologian, called it “fusion without confusion”.